mgsweet/go-ecms/README.md

 Golang error code management system.
 For error code doc, see: https://mgsweet.com/go-ecms/

 ## Preconditions
-Install Hugo, for mac with homebrew:
+If you want to build site, install Hugo.
+For mac with homebrew:
 ```shell
 brew install hugo
 ```